-If local variables are pasted for a target element, they are not overwritten, but are added to the existing local variables of that target element.
+M If local variables are pasted for a target element, they are not overwritten, but are added to the existing local variables of that target element. Ŵ but are added to the existing local variables of that target element.

 You can also copy a mapping instance and paste it onto another instance.
 This is possible only if the schemas are same in both the mapping instances.